-By Fern Easton.
-Last Updated 24th February 2021.
+By Brett Williams.
+Last Updated 12th August 2021.
 Welcome to our guide on leisure centre accident claims.
 When you use a leisure centre, then you’re owed a duty of care by the management to ensure you’re safe wherever possible.
 The duty of care is the same, whether it’s a private leisure centre or one operated by the local authority.
 This means, if you’re injured in an accident at a leisure centre, you could make a personal injury claim for compensation.
 This guide will explain the types of accident that could happen in a leisure centre, when compensation might be possible and what you should do in the event of an accident.

 At Accident Claims UK, we deal with no win no fee personal injury claims for accidents at a leisure centre.
 If you’d like to find out whether you’re able to claim, please call our experts today on 0800 073 8801

 If you’d rather find out what to do when accidents in a leisure centre occur, please continue reading.

 - A Guide To Claiming Compensation For An Accident At A Leisure Centre

 - What Is An Accident At A Leisure Centre?

 - What Should I Do If I Have An Accident At A Leisure Centre?

 - What Are The Most Common Accidents At A Leisure Centre?

 - Accidents In A Leisure Centre Car Park